1

 • Soft gelatin capsules are more flexible.

-Within the inner part of the capsules, a broad range of formulations can be prepared and formulated, like, tablets, semisolids, powders, gels, or non-aqueous liquids that can be filled into hard gelatin capsules.
-The most common formulation option for filling into hard gelatin capsules is powdered.
+Within the inner part of the capsules, a broad range of formulations can be prepared and formulated, like tablets, semisolids, powders, gels, or non-aqueous liquids that can be filled into hard gelatin capsules.
+The most common formulation option for filling hard gelatin capsules is powdered.

-Important points to be noted: 1) A range of formulations like a tablet, semi-solids, and powders can be filled in hard gelatin capsules whereas liquids can be filled in soft gelatin capsules.
+Important points to be noted: 1) A range of formulations, like tablets, semi-solids, and powders, can be filled in hard gelatin capsules, whereas liquids can be filled in soft gelatin capsules.

-2) Just like tablets, medicaments present in the capsule contain several components and each of which is present to enhance the biological performance of the dosage forms as well as to facilitate the manufacturers.
+2) Just like tablets, medicaments present in the capsule contain several components, each of which is present to enhance the biological performance of the dosage forms as well as to facilitate the manufacturers.

 Hard gelatin capsule | Soft gelatin capsule